Alexander Cochrane: War of 1812

 The next day Key, Skinner and Beanes were transferred to the frigate HMS Surprise, with their truce vessel in tow, as the fleet slowly moved up the Chesapeake toward Baltimore.
 They would not be released until the assault on Baltimore was completed.
-On September 11 Skinner insisted they be put back on their own truce vessel which they were allowed to do, under guard.
+On 11 September, Skinner insisted they be put back on their own truce vessel which they were allowed to do, under guard.

 The morning of the 12th, 4500 British troops landed on the North Point peninsula and started marching toward Baltimore.
-Major General Robert Ross was killed by sniper fire in a skirmish that afternoon before the Battle of North Point.
+Major General Robert Ross was killed by sniper fire in a skirmish that afternoon during the Battle of North Point.

-Cochrane transferred his flag to HMS Surprise to facilitate moving up the Patapsco River to direct the 25 hour bombardment of Fort McHenry outside Baltimore (September 13 and 14), which proved ineffectual.
+Cochrane transferred his flag to HMS Surprise to facilitate moving up the Patapsco River to direct the 25-hour bombardment of Fort McHenry outside Baltimore (13 and 14 September), which proved ineffectual.
 He resisted calls by his junior officers to attack the fort more aggressively with frigates at close range.
 He ordered a diversionary raid by boats, around 1am on the 14th, to assist the army encamped near Baltimore in their proposed attack on Hampstead Hill (which they cancelled and withdrew), but this diversion had no success.
 In the bombardment of Fort McHenry, Cochrane's fleet used bomb vessels and a rocket ship for a long-range bombardment to minimize casualties and damage to the fleet from the fort's return fire, which inspired Francis Scott Key's poem that became "The Star-Spangled Banner", the US national anthem.

-Cochrane led the British force that won the Battle of Lake Borgne, in Louisiana, in December 1814 and also controlled the soldiers and marines on ships during the Battle of New Orleans.
+Cochrane controlled the soldiers and marines on ships during the Battle of New Orleans.
 His forces built a hard short road to New Orleans for use by British armed forces.
 The British army was defeated at the Battle of New Orleans on 8 January 1815 and Cochrane received some criticism for his role in that loss, which prevented the British from gaining a foothold in the US.

-One source explains that, at New Orleans, "naval support continued to be a problem, however, and though the British force led by Colonel William Thornton was able to take control of the artillery, they arrived too late.
-By the time the Royal Navy delivered Thornton’s troops, the battle was already lost".
-Cochrane subsequently filed two reports with his own version of the battle where he controlled an armada with 8,000 men.
-The American Naval History and Heritage Command does not lay blame on any individual in the British forces, but concludes that the "British then made a tactical error.
-Rather than pressing forward, they were allowed time to rest".
-This source also mentions that forces from the ships finally decided to attack with 1,200 British sailors and marines, but "after 36 hours of rowing, the invaders faced a hail of grape shot".